-- Penny Game: The penny game allows groups to learn about the circumstances surrounding poverty.
+- Penny Game (1 hour): The penny game allows groups to learn about the circumstances surrounding poverty.
 It encourages groups to grow empathy, while understanding their own privilege.

-- Speakers: What does homelessness look like?
+- Speakers (1 hour): What does homelessness look like?
 Come and hear the story of one of our previously homeless speakers.
 Challenge your perspective and learn what it is like to be homeless in Denver, the circumstances surrounding homelessness, and how our speakers have worked to transform their lives.